Underlying Valuation Uncertainty, Strategic ETF Creation and Pricing Efficiency

 Abstract

-This paper presents a novel mechanism through which the lack of consensus on corporate bond valuation affects corporate bond ETF creation.
-Although multiple ETF issuers can accept the same bond during the "in-kind" creation process, they often value it differently.
-Valuation dispersion is driven by external pricing sources but can also reflect ETFs'efforts to minimize tracking errors.
-In their role as Authorized Participants (APs), dealers can benefit by delivering a bond to the ETF that values it higher while maintaining a lower overall valuation tendency.
-This strategic behavior benefits APs but dilutes the holdings of existing ETF investors to an extent similar to that of the funds' expense ratio.
+This paper identifies a novel mechanism through which uncertainty in corporate bond valuation shapes the creation process of corporate bond ETFs.
+Although multiple ETFs can potentially accept the same bond during the “in-kind” creation process, they often value it differently.
+Such valuation dispersion is driven by fund pricing conventions and external pricing sources, but can also reflect ETFs’ efforts to minimize tracking error.
+Authorized Participants (APs) exploit these differences by delivering a bond to create the ETF that values it most highly.
+While this strategic behavior increases APs’ profits, it dilutes holdings of incumbent investors and undermines ETF pricing efficiency.

 Document Type